-Efforts will be made to enable wider reach of media services to rural and remote areas by promoting the availability of last-mile technology using unused spectrum and enforcing infrastructure sharing.
-The National Information and Communications Technology Authority (NICTA) will play a key role in making unused spectrum available for this purpose.
+Efforts will be made to enable wider reach of media services to rural and remote areas by promoting the availability of alternate technologies and shared spectrum.

 Action: The DICT will provide policy advisory to the Government Media Advisory Committee (GMAC) to develop a comprehensive strategy on accessibility and efficiency.
 The strategy will focus on partnership approaches with communication and media infrastructure providers, supporting the migration to digital broadcasting, establishing community information networks, and ensuring professional training and accreditation for journalists and media practitioners to maintain quality in media content packaging.